Stop! Your Lease Extension in South Ockendon Could Be FREE

 If you are facing a significant premium because your lease in South Ockendon has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to commence your South Ockendon lease extension
+Why you should commence your South Ockendon lease extension today:

 An extended lease has roughly the same value as a freehold